 How to Select Fruit Trees for your Homestead

-1. What are your growing conditions like?
+What are your growing conditions like?

 Most fruit trees like 1/2 day to a full day of sun, well-drained soil, and a pH of 6.5. – 6.8.
-Often, home orchard resources will recommend planting on high ground, or on a south/southwest facing slope, where cold air will flow downhill and will not settle in frost pockets in your orchard.
+Most home orchard resources will recommend planting on high ground, or on a south/southwest facing slope, where cold air will flow downhill and will not settle in frost pockets in your orchard.

-2. How much space do you have available?
+How much space do you have available?

-3. What are the pollination needs of the fruit?
+What are the pollination needs of the fruit?

-4. Which pests and diseases are a problem?
+Which pests and diseases are a problem?